mascah/cookiecutter-turbo-django/docs/4-guides/observability-logging.rst

 Complementing Sentry
 ^^^^^^^^^^^^^^^^^^^^

-Sentry (if enabled in your project) captures errors automatically.
+Sentry, if enabled, captures errors automatically.
 Structured logging and OpenTelemetry complement Sentry by providing:

 - **Pre-error context**: See what happened before the error
 - **Performance data**: Identify slow operations before they become errors